Shivakumar-Guhesh/nse-data-engineering/README.md

 ## Problem statement
 The aim of this project is to build an end-to-end data pipeline (including a dashboard) for analysing and visualizing National Stock Exchange (NSE) data.

-~~*What the problem the project solves?*~~

 This project provides a simple dashboard for viewing trends and insights of NSE on a daily basis.

 This dashboard could help answer questions such as:
+1. Sector wise trade activity
+1. Industry wise trade activity
+1. Biggest increased/decreased stocks
+1. Change percent of a particular stock

 ## Dataset

 This project uses the nselib python package to fetch bhavcopy data.
+Expected volume from source is around `2500 records per day`

 #### What is bhavcopy?